What is dysphagia?

 This condition can cause aspiration.
 This happens when food or liquids go into your child’s windpipe and lungs.
 This can lead to pneumonia and other serious lung problems.

 Children with dysphagia often have trouble eating enough.
 This can cause poor nutrition.
-They may not gain enough wait to grow properly.
+They may not gain enough weight to grow properly.

 Some children with dysphagia will have long-term problems.
 Some children’s ability to swallow may not improve much.
 This is more likely in children who also have other health problems, such as nerve or muscle issues.
 Other children may learn to eat and drink better.
 Ask your child's healthcare provider about your child’s outlook.

 Your child may need to see a team of healthcare providers who specialize in feeding and swallowing.
-Your child’s team may include a nutritionist, occupational therapist, speech therapist, psychologist, and primary care provider.
+Your child’s team may include a nutritionist, occupational therapist, speech therapist, psychologist, gastroenterologist, ENT, allergist, and healthcare provider.

 When should I call my child's healthcare provider?